danmarksmiljoeportal/map-components/doc/usage/api.md

 ### OpenLayers

-To use the Client API with [OpenLayers](https://openlayers.org/), the active datasets can be added to the map with:
+To use the API with [OpenLayers](https://openlayers.org/), the active datasets can be added to the map with:
 ```javascript
 import Map from 'ol/Map'
 import View from 'ol/View'